-People remember sentences
+People remember phrases

-People are good at remembering situations or sentences that present a message we can relate to, some of us are also very good at remembering text if it is in the form of a rime or in a song.
+People are good at remembering situations or phrases that present a message we can relate to, some of us are also very good at remembering text if it is in the form of a rime or in a song.

-We should take advantage of this and apply the same when creating texts remember.
+We should take advantage of this and apply the same approach when creating texts to remember.
 In other words, instead of passwords we should create passphrases.
 Because, the longer a password is, the harder it is to guess, or for hackers to crack using computers.

 An example could be: